amritasharma05/Redesign-Data-Product/README.md

 <li>	I would like to identify what type of viewers would read this article?
 Am I targeting any special group of people?
 <li>	Anticipate what kind of questions will a viewer have while reading this article?
 <li>	Focus my data visualization around these questions.
-•	What is the message I want to give the viewers?
+<li>	What is the message I want to give the viewers?
-•	What all spectrums can I view my data on?
+<li>	What all spectrums can I view my data on?
 Is it more declarative or exploratory?
 Do I need to persuade my viewers to take a stand?
 Does my data visualization support an argument to take a stand?
-•	Do I need to recommend any strategies?
+<li>	Do I need to recommend any strategies?
 Does my data have to be actionable or be neutral?

 Ideally the viewers of this article are generally well-read people who would like to take a stand on whether guns laws should be stricter.
 As a viewer I would start by anticipating the type of questions that would come in a viewer’s mind which are as follows: -

-•	Impact of gun violence in US
+<li>	Impact of gun violence in US
-•	Possible reasons that why US have a unique gun problem
+<li>	Possible reasons that why US have a unique gun problem
-•	Data Visualization focused on giving possible reasons and impact
+<li>	Data Visualization focused on giving possible reasons and impact
-•	I might want to take a stand about gun laws
+<li>	I might want to take a stand about gun laws
-•	Are there any specific measures that one can take to avoid these gun violence problems?
+<li>	Are there any specific measures that one can take to avoid these gun violence problems?
-•	I would want to look at solutions to the proposed problems
+<li>	I would want to look at solutions to the proposed problems

 My data visualization product will focus on the above broad points.
 I would use better colors, graphs and data layout to improve the overall impression and give a more direct message to the viewer which helps them to take a stand at the end of the article.
 I would remove the last 3 charts since the information given is digressing from the topic.
 I would design a more strategy or action-oriented data product rather than leave the viewer in the dilemma about whether I should support right to gun laws or be oppose it.